 Just check the main tax box if you’re going to charge sales tax (in most cases you are).
 A new set of boxes will appear and inform you of what’s going to happen next, the moment you do this.

-You still need to double check with your local authorities especially if you’re not in the US that what the actual current taxation rules are, despite the fact that WooCommerce will pre-fill the tax settings for you.
-You can also learn more about WooCommerce’s way of handling sales taxes afterwards.
+You still need to double-check with your local authorities especially if you’re not in the US that what the actual current taxation rules are, despite the fact that WooCommerce will pre-fill the tax settings for you.
+You can also learn more about WooCommerce’s way of handling sales taxes afterward.
 Don’t worry if you’re not sure about the rules right now because you can change everything later.

 Which Payment Method You Should Choose?

-Following are the options, from which you have to choose from.
+The following are the options, from which you have to choose.